Simon9623/SIamEVM/README.md

-# Siamese_Based Visual Object Tracking Model
+# Siamese-Based Visual Object Tracking Model

 <p align="justify">
 This study presents a Siamese architecture for visual tracking (Figure).
 Twin backbone networks independently extract feature representations from the template and the current frame.
 Cross-correlating these representations produces a response map from which the target's spatial coordinates and segmentation mask are inferred.